Bug Bounty Program

 5. Password policy issues.

-7. Simple DoS attacks.
-A DoS attack is only considered in scope if it is a result of a vulnerability that allows an attacker to consume a significant amount of resources with a small amount of requests.
+8. Simple DoS attacks.
+A DoS attack is only in scope if a vulnerability allows an attacker to consume significant resources with a small number of requests.

 Prohibited Actions